Complaint Policy and Procedure

 When resolution is not reached or not practical though informal inquiry, a formal complaint may be filed.
-A formal complaint is required in writing, is signed by the individual and is submitted to the provost of the respective campus.
-The provost will forward the complaint to the appropriate College representative for resolution.
+A formal complaint is required in writing, is signed by the individual and is submitted to the associate vice president of operations.
+The associate vice president for operations will forward the complaint to the appropriate College representative for resolution.
 The representative areas include:

-- The vice president for learning and student success and department deans/director: Complaints that concern faculty, instruction, grades and academic processes.
+- The vice president of learning and student success and department deans/director: Complaints that concern faculty, instruction, grades and academic processes.

 - The dean of student development: Behavior/misconduct reports and complaints regarding student services department policies or processes and learning and writing centers, testing centers, library, disability services or student activities.

 - Executive director of human resources: Complaints related to civil rights, discrimination, sexual violence, harassment and formal grievances from bargaining unit members.

 - The vice president of operations: Complaints related to facility and auxiliary services including bookstore, cafeteria, Child Development Center and maintenance/custodial concerns.

 A meeting will be arranged with the individual and, if necessary, the charged party according to the NICC policy to the related charge.